thinkube/thinkube-harbor-arm64/README.md

-# Harbor ARM64 Patches
+# Harbor ARM64 Patches for Thinkube Platform

-Unofficial patches to enable Harbor v2.14.0 on ARM64 architecture.
+ARM64 container image patches to enable Harbor v2.14.0 deployment on the Thinkube platform.

-> **Primary Support**: NVIDIA DGX Spark running Ubuntu 24.04 with Canonical k8s-snap
+> **Platform**: Thinkube on NVIDIA DGX Spark (ARM64/aarch64)
 >
 > **Status**: These patches will be deprecated once Harbor Project releases official ARM64 support.
 >
-> **Compatibility**: Tested on DGX Spark.
-Other ARM64 platforms may work but are not the primary focus for support.
+> **Support**: These images are specifically designed for Thinkube platform deployments.
+General Kubernetes deployments are not supported.

-## Background
+## What This Provides

 Harbor v2.14.0 does not provide official ARM64 container images.
-The [ranichowdary/harbor-*](https://hub.docker.com/u/ranichowdary) multi-arch images (from Harbor's multiarch-platform-support branch) contain x86_64 binaries that fail on ARM64 systems.
+While community multi-arch images exist (ranichowdary/harbor-*), some components contain x86_64 binaries that fail on ARM64 systems.

-These patches replace x86_64 binaries with ARM64 versions to enable Harbor deployment on ARM64 Kubernetes clusters.
+This repository provides **2 patched container images** for the Thinkube platform:

+1. **harbor-registry-arm64** - Registry component with ARM64 binary
+2. **harbor-trivy-adapter-arm64** - Trivy security scanner with ARM64 binaries

+These images are used automatically by Thinkube's Harbor deployment playbook when deploying to ARM64 control planes.

 ## What's Fixed

 ### 1. Registry (`harbor-registry-photon`)
-- **Problem**: ranichowdary image contains x86_64 `/usr/bin/registry_DO_NOT_USE_GC` binary
+- **Problem**: Community image contains x86_64 `/usr/bin/registry_DO_NOT_USE_GC` binary
-- **Solution**: Replace with ARM64 binary from official `docker.io/registry:2.8.3`
+- **Solution**: Replaced with ARM64 binary from official `docker.io/registry:2.8.3`

 ### 2. Trivy Adapter (`harbor-trivy-adapter-photon`)
-- **Problem**: goharbor image contains x86_64 binaries:
+- **Problem**: Community image contains x86_64 binaries:
   - `/usr/local/bin/trivy` (scanner)
   - `/home/scanner/bin/scanner-trivy` (adapter)
 - **Solution**:
-  - Replace Trivy with ARM64 binary from `docker.io/aquasec/trivy:latest`
+  - Replaced Trivy with ARM64 binary from `docker.io/aquasec/trivy:latest`
-  - Build `scanner-trivy` from source for ARM64
+  - Built `scanner-trivy` from source for ARM64

+## Deployment

+**These images are deployed automatically by the Thinkube platform.** You do not need to deploy Harbor manually.

+The Thinkube deployment playbook handles:
+- Architecture detection (AMD64 vs ARM64)
+- Automatic image selection (official Harbor for AMD64, patched images for ARM64)
+- Required container command patches for ARM64 compatibility
+- Complete Harbor deployment with all 7 components

+**Deployment playbook**: `ansible/40_thinkube/core/harbor/10_deploy.yaml` in the [Thinkube repository](https://github.com/thinkube/thinkube)

-## Pre-built Images
+## Container Images

 **Registry (ARM64)**:
 ```